 - Being blocked from electronically filing your tax return and receiving a message that you can't move forward due to a duplicate of your Social Security number

-- Getting notice from the IRS indicating you owe more taxes or that you have had a refund offset (had taxes taken out of your refund) even if you don't owe money
+- Getting a notice from the IRS indicating you owe more taxes or that you have had a refund offset (had taxes taken out of your refund) even if you don't owe money.

 The IRS typically contacts you via a letter delivered by the U.S. Postal Service.
 IRS agents may call or visit you in person but should provide both a pocket commission and a Personal Identity Verification Credential.